DillonSW/Capstone_Team_5/Documentation/Signoffs/Motor System.md

 * **Given these calculations, the total weight of the platforms and boards will be 44.811 lbs.**

+* **The platforms will also have a 1 in. gap between them and the frame of the machine.**

 **The dividers on each platform:**
 * **Will also be made of acrylic**